 A headset mic can be ideal if it doesn’t matter that the headset can be seen.
 If your online meetings are business orientated, then a receptionist’s headset would be fine.
 Even better would be the thin metal wire ear hook type, since they are even more discrete.

 Although Zoom is often used for meetings or conference calls it can also be used for remote teaching, such as Yoga or cooking classes or even lectures.
 A headset mic would be perfect in this case for the person leading the lesson, especially if it is also wireless.

 Wired or wireless Earbuds

 Lavalier microphones are perfect for Zoom calls.
-Use the crocodile clip, or tie bar, that comes with them to attach them to your clothing.
-Normally, they are positioned close to the bottom of the breast bone.
-So the mouth to mic distance is about 8 – 10 inches.
+Use the crocodile clip, or tie bar, which comes with them to attach them to your clothing.
+Normally, they are positioned close to the bottom of the breastbone.
+So, the mouth to mic distance is about 8 – 10 inches.
 So, although most lavalier mics capture sound equally from all directions, your voice will be the dominant sound.